wbyoung/gulp-define-module/README.md

 Type: `Object`
 Default: `{}`

 An object containing dependencies that should be imported for this module.
-This option is only supported for `commonjs`, `node`, and `amd` modules.
+This option is only supported for `commonjs`, `node`, `amd`, and `hybrid` modules.
 For other systems, you will have to manage the dependency loading in another way.

 The property name in the object should be the value of the variable that the dependency will be accessed from, and the property value should be the name